Human sacrifice: Germanic peoples

 Evidence of human sacrifice by Germanic pagans before the Viking Age depend on archaeology and on a few accounts in Greco-Roman ethnography.
 Roman writer Tacitus reported the Suebians making human sacrifices to gods he interpreted as Mercury and Isis.
 He also claimed that Germans sacrificed Roman commanders and officers as a thanksgiving for victory in the Battle of the Teutoburg Forest.
 Jordanes reported the Goths sacrificing prisoners of war to Mars, suspending the victims' severed arms from tree branches.
+Tacitus further refers to those who have transgressed certain societal rules being drowned and placed in wetlands.
+This potentially explains finds of bog bodies dating to the Roman Iron Age although none show signs of having died by drowning.

 By the 10th century, Germanic paganism had become restricted to the Norse people.
 One account by Ahmad ibn Fadlan in 922 claims Varangian warriors were sometimes buried with enslaved women, in the belief they would become their wives in Valhalla.
 He describes the funeral of a Varangian chieftain, in which a slave girl volunteered to be buried with him.
-After ten days of festivities, she was given an intoxicating drink, stabbed to death by a priestess, and burnt together with the dead chieftain in his boat (see ship burial).
+After ten days of festivities, she was given an intoxicating drink, repeatedly raped by other chiefs, stabbed to death by a priestess, and burnt together with the dead chieftain in his boat (see ship burial).
 This practice is evidenced archaeologically, with many male warrior burials (such as the ship burial at Balladoole on the Isle of Man, or that at Oseberg in Norway) also containing female remains with signs of trauma.

 According to Adémar de Chabannes, just before his death in 932 or 933, Rollo (founder and first ruler of the Viking Duchy of Normandy) performed human sacrifices to appease the pagan gods while at the same time giving gifts to the churches in Normandy.

 In the 11th century, Adam of Bremen wrote that human and animal sacrifices were made at the Temple at Gamla Uppsala in Sweden.
 He wrote that every ninth year, nine men and nine of every animal were sacrificed and their bodies hung in a sacred grove.

 The Historia Norwegiæ and Ynglinga saga refer to the willing sacrifice of King Dómaldi after bad harvests.
 The same saga also relates that Dómaldi's descendant king Aun sacrificed nine of his own sons to Odin in exchange for longer life, until the Swedes stopped him from sacrificing his last son, Egil.

 In the Saga of Hervor and Heidrek, Heidrek agrees to the sacrifice of his son in exchange for command over half the army of Reidgotaland.
 With this, he seizes the whole kingdom and prevents the sacrifice of his son, dedicating those fallen in his rebellion to Odin instead.